Darebin Falcons: 2016–2019: Entry into VFLW and financial troubles

 Darebin won through to the grand final again in 2017, losing to Diamond Creek by 25 points in the semi-final but recovering to defeat St Kilda by five points in the preliminary final, 4.4 (28) to 3.5 (23).
 The Falcons faced Diamond Creek at Docklands Stadium (then known as Etihad Stadium) in the decider.
-Darebin kept their opponents goalless in the first half, and amassed a 20-point lead close to third-quarter time.
+Darebin kept their opponents goalless in the first half, and amassed a 20-point lead close to three-quarter-time.
 The margin dropped to eight points in the final quarter, but the Falcons held on for a close victory, 5.5 (35) to 4.4 (28).
 Darebin midfielder Karen Paxman won the Lisa Hardeman Medal.

 Post-season, Lange expected some AFLW-listed players to leave Darebin for their clubs' VFLW affiliates.
 For 2018, the Falcons retained the majority of their squad, but Carlton-listed players Vescio and Lauren Arnell played for their club's VFL affiliates and other AFLW-listed players were expected to play fewer games.
 Pearce, Darebin's captain, rested for a season.
 Among the new players for 2018 was Hannah Mouncey, a transgender woman who the AFL had barred from participating in the AFLW for 2017.
 The Falcons finished fifth in 2018, missing the grand final for the first time since 2004.
 By 2019, Darebin's only AFLW-listed players were Arnell, Elise O'Dea, Lauren Pearce, and Jamie Stanton, and the side finished 11th.
 Michael Ericson was the team's coach for 2019, but only led the club for one season; Mitch Skelly was appointed for 2020.